Great South Africa Exploration Tour

 Travel further south along the coast to Umhlanga Rocks, a holiday resort village on the coast.
 Umhlanga offers the best of two worlds, on one hand, you have everything that a city offers and on the other hand, you have the relaxed atmosphere of a holiday town.
 Make your choice from a variety of grill and seafood restaurants for your last dinner on the tour.

-Your tour will depart after breakfast.
+Your tour will continue after breakfast.
 The journey takes you past Pietermaritzburg and Bergville before reaching the Drakensberg mountain range and the Golden Gate Highlands National Park in the early afternoon.
 Witnessing a sunset in this National Park will make you realize how fitting the name is.
 The magnificent sandstone cliffs take on all hues of gold and orange during sunrises and sunsets.
-Explore the numerous caves and shelters displaying San (Bushmen) rock paintings and spot wildlife such as mongoose, eland, zebra and over 100 bird species.
-Opt for a self-guided hike or simply relax at the campsite.
+Explore the numerous caves and shelters displaying San (Bushmen) rock paintings and spot wildlife such as mongoose, eland, zebra and over 100 bird species. .
+En-route we visit the capture site of Nelson Mandela and experience the largest artwork in the country using this methodology of laser-cut metal beams.

 An entire day to explore this beautiful, breath-taking park are on the cards today.
 You have the freedom to choose from wide selection of optional activities.
 From various hikes that includes a Basotho cultural experience and a ‘herbal trail’ that educates visitors on the medicinal uses of plants that are still being used by African Traditional Healers to horse riding, abseiling, white river rafting, fly fishing and much more, you will have a day filled with awesome scenery and experiences.